guilhermewm/doctor-app/api/README.md

 `npm start`

-It will run the server
+It will run the server, MongoDB will run into the Cloud

 `npm test`